Disclosure: When you buy through links on our website we may earn a commission.

 Can You Travel With Pepper Spray feature

+So many nowadays are asking, “Can you bring pepper spray on a plane?”
 Traveling can be dangerous, especially in places you are not familiar with the surroundings.
 So naturally, we want to feel safe and protect ourselves.
-No wonder the question, can you travel with pepper spray keeps popping up everywhere.

 Pepper spray has been around for decades, and while it’s not the most effective weapon in the world, it does have its uses.
 It’s also one of those things that people are afraid of because they don’t understand how it works.
 Let’s clear up some misconceptions about pepper spray so you better understand why you can or cannot fly with it.

-Pepper spray was originally invented to use as a bear spray if you encounter one in the wild.
+Pepper spray was originally invented to be used as a bear spray if you encounter one in the wild.
 From there, it was used in riots, then by the police, and later sold as a self-defense mechanism.

 What Is Pepper Spray?